BryanWZC/random-quote-generator/README.md

 ## What it does?

-Simply produces a random quote each time the 'new quote' button is pressed.
+App that produces a random quote with the click of a button.

 ## How to run